-The weather is seemingly always getting more and more extreme.
-Records of high temperatures are being shattered on a daily basis and are forecasted to continue.
-But technology should be able to combat the effects of hot weather, especially when it comes to dash cams.
-There are several dash cams on the market that can survive the blistering Arizona heat.
-We sift through all of your choices and find the one that won’t shut down because of overheating, or melt off of your window.
+There are several dash cams on the market that are heat resistant and can survive the blistering Arizona hot weather.
+We sift through all of your choices and find the best heat resistant dash cam that won’t shut down because of hot weather, or melt off of your window.
 We will also teach you what features and characteristics to look for when deciding to buy a dash cam for high temperatures.

 How extreme weather can affect a dash cam